shuai-xu/flink/docs/dev/table/common.md

 </div>
 </div>

-**Note:** Table API and SQL queries can be easily integrated with and embedded into DataStream or DataSet programs.
+**Note:** Table API and SQL queries can be easily integrated with and embedded into DataStream programs.
 Have a look at the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.

 {% top %}